 Defined by its roads paved with chunky limestone and shale and imposing slate-roofed houses, Gjirokaster is a magical hillside town.
 Immerse yourself in the local life while enjoying the castle with its views of the picturesque Drina Valley.
-Here are the top things to do during your stay in Gjirokaster.
+Here are the top things to do in Gjirokaster during your stay.

 Visit Ismail Kadare’s House